SafalBhandari12/First-repository/README.md

 # First-repository
-This is repository for simply tyring I am updating readme for sake of updating it
+This is repository for simply tyring I am updating readme for sake of updating it <br>
+We should not update readme just to impress other that we are working